liebki/MMOGA-Product-Scraper/README.md

 ## Roadmap

 #### Sorted by importancy
-- Include more pages than just the first page of the search (WIP, 50% done)
+- Include more pages than just the first page of the search (Almost done, WIP)
-- Option to change region of mmoga
+- Option to change region of mmoga (WIP)
+- Create more objects for things, like payment ways etc.
+- Parse similar products on a products site
 - Parse "coming soon" products
 - Parse "hits" products
 - Parse "preorder" products